Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) section of the [IAM & Admin](https://console.cloud.google.com/projectselector/iam-admin) page in the Console.

-If you are creating a new service account, make sure to check the option "Furnish a new private key" and the "JSON" key type, and the JSON key will be downloaded.
+If you are creating a new service account, make sure to check the option "CREATE KEY" and the "JSON" key type, and the JSON key will be downloaded.
 Save the JSON key in a safe location.